-The Group's financial liabilities include trade and other payables, bank borrowings and advances from directors.
+The Group's financial liabilities include trade and other payables, bank borrowings, advances from a director and loan from a director.
 All financial liabilities, except for financial liabilities at FVPL, are recognised initially at their fair value and subsequently measured at amortised cost, using the effective interest method, unless the effect of discounting would be insignificant, in which case they are stated at cost.